Evan Longoria Preview, Player Props: Diamondbacks vs. Rockies

 - The pitching staff for the Rockies has a collective 7.1 K/9, the worst in the league.

-- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.65).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.62).

-- The Rockies give up the second-most home runs in baseball (200 total, 1.5 per game).
+- Rockies pitchers combine to allow the second-most home runs in baseball (200 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.